microprediction/precise/LITERATURE.md

 sample, namely outperforming the 1/N rule.
 Also the corrected covariance matrix captures the risk of optimal portfolios much better than the historical one

+## Risk Parity, Maximum Diversification, and Minimum Variance: An Analytic Perspective [pdf](https://www.hillsdaleinv.com/uploads/Risk_Parity%2C_Maximum_Diversification%2C_and_Minimum_Variance-_An_Analytic_Perspective.pdf)
+Roger Clark, Harindra de Silva, Steven Thorley

+In any event, the primary purpose of this study is to provide general analytic solutions to risk-based portfolios, not just another empirical back test.
+Further examination of the historical data in regards to transaction costs and turnover, for example in Li, Sullivan, and Garcia-Feijoo [2013], may shed more light on the exploitability of the low-risk anomaly.